w3f/polkadot-wiki/docs/learn/learn-staking.md

 during which an `active set` of validators is producing blocks and performing other actions on chain.
 This means that not all validators are in the active set, and such set changes between eras.
-Each era is divided into 6 epochs or `sessions` during which validators are assigned as block producers to specific timeframes or `slots`.
+Each era is divided into 6 epochs or `sessions` during which validators are assigned as block producers to specific time frames or `slots`.
 This means that validators know the slots when they will be required to produce a block within a specific session, but they do not know all the slots within a specific era.
-This adds a layer of security as, potentially, multiple validators assigned to a slot might collude to harm the network only within the timeframe of a session.
+This adds a layer of security as, potentially, multiple validators assigned to a slot might collude to harm the network only within the time frame of a session.

 Validators who produce a block are rewarded with tokens and they can share such rewards with their nominators.
 Both validators and nominators can stake their tokens on chain and receive staking rewards at the end of each era.
 The staking system pays out rewards equally to all validators regardless of stake.
 Having more stake on a validator does not influence the amount of block rewards it receives.
 This avoids centralization of power to few validators.
 There is a probabilistic component to reward calculation, so rewards may not be exactly equal for all validators.
 During each era validators can earn `era points` by doing different tasks on chain.
 The more the points, the higher the reward for a specific era.
 This promotes validators' activity on chain.
 To know more about era points, how and on which basis they are distributed visit the [dedicated page](../maintain/maintain-guides-validator-payout.md).
 Distribution of the rewards are pro-rata to all stakers after the validator's commission is deducted.

 ## Being a nominator